kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 * it builds an XML-powered RSS file for syndication.
 * it places a short list of related posts at the end of each blog post.

-Ruby is a hard dependency for both Jekyll and Liquid so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/) and one used in conjunction with [Lea Verou's](http://lea.verou.me/) excellent [PrismJS syntax highlighter plugin](http://prismjs.com/).
+Ruby is a hard dependency for both Jekyll and Liquid so this site does use two Ruby-based plugins at the development level: one for generating a [search engine-friendly XML Sitemap,](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/, "tutorial for creating an XML Sitemap for Jekyll") and one used in conjunction with [Lea Verou's](http://lea.verou.me/, "visit Lea Verou's personal web site") excellent [PrismJS syntax highlighter plugin](http://prismjs.com/, "review the PrismJS syntax highlighter plugin").
 But Jekyll really does the work of prepping this site's content for deployment.

 Jekyll eliminates the need for SQL queries and server-side script parsing.
 Combine that with asset minification, using a cache manifest and using [MaxCDN](http://maxcdn.com) to serve up static content, kaidez.com loads into a web browser pretty fast.
 Ads, social networking widgets and images slow things down sometimes (especially images), but the site's overall page-load time is still minimal.